realm/realm-kotlin/README.md

 # Kotlin Memory Model and Coroutine compatibility

-Realm Kotlin 1.3.0 and above *only* work with the new memory model.
-This is the default memory model from Kotlin 1.7.20.
-This mean that you need the default Kotlin Coroutine library 1.6.0 and above and not the `-mt` variant, which have also been deprecated.
+Realm Kotlin 1.3.0 and above *only* works with the new Kotlin Native memory model.
+This is also the default memory model from Kotlin 1.7.20 and onwards.
+This mean that you need the default Kotlin Coroutine library 1.6.0 and above and not the `-mt` variant, which have also been [deprecated](https://blog.jetbrains.com/kotlin/2021/12/introducing-kotlinx-coroutines-1-6-0/).

 See the `## Compatibility` section of the [CHANGELOG](CHANGELOG.md) for information about exactly which versions are compatible with a given version of Realm Kotlin.

 When upgrading older projects, it is important to be aware that certain Gradle properties will control the memory model being used.
-So if you have the below Gradle properties defined in your project.
+So, if you have the Gradle properties below defined in your project.
 Make sure they are set to the values shown:

 ```
 kotlin.native.binary.memoryModel=experimental